“A Day In The Life” At Camp Tawonga

 |2:30PM||More Cabin Activities||Campers enjoy more mellow activities during the warmer part of the day, such as paddle boating, making friendship bracelets on the riverbank, playing ping-pong or Israeli dancing in the shade-covered gazebo.|

-*A Taste of Camp campers have an earlier evening schedule.
-There is an all-Camp Hashkiveinu (a prayer for restful sleep) from 8:15pm – 8:30pm where all campers gather to hear a story and listen to music before heading off to bed.
+*A Taste of Camp campers follow an earlier evening schedule.
+From 8:15pm to 8:30pm, campers join an all-Camp Hashkiveinu (a prayer for restful sleep), gathering to hear a story and listen to music before heading off to bed.